nablarch/nablarch-document/en/application_framework/application_framework/web_service/functional_comparison.rst

 This section shows the comparison of the following functions:

- - :ref:`Nablarch JAX-RS support <restful_web_service>`
+ - :ref:`Nablarch Jakarta RESTful Web Services support <restful_web_service>`
  - :ref:`HTTP messaging <http_messaging>`
- - `JSR 339: JAX-RS 2.0: The Java API for RESTful Web Services(external site) <https://jcp.org/en/jsr/detail?id=339>`_
+ - `Jakarta RESTful Web Services(external site) <https://jakarta.ee/specifications/restful-ws/>`_

 .. tip::

- Only for Nablarch's JAX-RS support and HTTP messaging only, click the mark in the table to jump to the description page of the manual.
+ Only for Nablarch's Jakarta RESTful Web Services support and HTTP messaging only, click the mark in the table to jump to the description page of the manual.

 .. |br| raw:: html